 Given the previous considerations, it seems viable to utilize SSH and access restricted websites while in Iran.
 To use SSH to circumvent filters and connect, you need to choose the best Iran VPN service provider out there.
 Currently, there are very few important services that provide SSH tunneling online.
 Here are the services that I recommend for Iranian users: NordVPN and TorVPN.

 How to purchase SSH services online?

 In light of the recent promulgation, we suggest end-users seek the help of their pals from the USA or UK to pay for the SSH service subscription.
 Otherwise, they may be traced as the one paying for said prohibited services.
-And even so, Iran VPN service providers have now ceased and desisted from accepting subscriptions from Iran due to said decree.
+And even so, Iran VPN service providers have now ceased from accepting subscriptions from Iran due to said decree.